MoeinTavakoli/ansible/README.md

 we want to make secure connection on controll machine and nodes so send public key of the controll machine to all nodes

 `ssh-copy-id -i id_rsa.pub USERNAME@IP-OR-HOSTNMAE`

+now we have secure connection between controll machine and nodes

+## define groups in ansible

+add some groups in make easier for us to manage and  grouping all nodes groups define in `/etc/ansible/hosts` and there are lots of defualt groups that is comment.